suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 --- abstract

 This document specifies a firmware update mechanism where the firmware image is encrypted.
-This mechanism uses the IETF SUIT manifest with key establishment provided by the hybrid public-key encryption (HPKE) scheme or AES Key Wrap (AES-KW) with a pre-shared key-encryption key.
-In either case, AES-GCM or AES-CCM is used for firmware encryption.
+Firmware encryption uses the IETF SUIT manifest with key establishment provided by the hybrid public-key encryption (HPKE) scheme and the AES Key Wrap (AES-KW) with a pre-shared key-encryption key.
+Encryption of the firmware image is encrypted using AES-GCM or AES-CCM.

 --- middle